About Cassandra Pavolic

-I’m now in my 40’s and reflect on my accomplishments as well as my failures up to date.
+I’m now 50!
+I can’t believe I’m fifty already!!
+I reflect on my accomplishments as well as my failures up to date.
 Both are irrelevant to what I value most.
 I value people and relationships.
 I value my deity, it is the number one thing that keeps me stable.
 Being true to myself is a portion of my “food” in regards to my decision making ( This took me sometime to learn.
 “People pleasers” can not be true to themselves).
 When I steer away from being my true self I am disappointed.
 Exercise, taking walks, and being still are another source of “food” in my life.
 I like to be still, listen and observe all things.
 I have been this type of person since a young child.
 Perhaps one of the reasons why I take an interest in Personality Psychology and my recent studies in human behavior.

 I hold an Associates degree in Music/Theater/Dance from Dean College in MA.
 I quickly realized I wanted to perform, therefore my journey began immediately after graduating from Dean.
 I have been a Licensed Massage Therapist, as well as a Certified Personal Trainer.
 I am curious, I am persistent and I am passionate.
 I’m on a mission to be a better person, to help those who want to help themselves, and to share my thoughts, opinions, experiences to anyone who gives a damn.
 All in hoping that what I have to offer will change lives as you learn to keep your priorities in order.
 And so I started prioritize you!